Digital-Peak/DPFields/README.md

 DPFields
 =============
 This is the official DPFields Github repository.
-DPFields is a Joomla extension suite which adds custom fields for Articles, Users, DPCalendar events or DPCases cases.
-But it's purpose is to server Joomla extension developers a custom fields feature with minimal code changes.
+DPFields is a Joomla extension suite which adds custom fields for Articles, Users, Categories, Modules, DPCalendar events or DPCases cases.
+But it's main purpose is to serve Joomla extension developers a custom fields feature with minimal code changes.

 PREREQUISITS
 ------------